symfony/symfony1-docs/gentle-introduction/en/01-Introducing-Symfony.markdown

 Fundamental Concepts
 --------------------

 Before you get started with symfony, you should understand a few basic concepts.
-Feel free to skip ahead if you already know the meaning of OOP, ORM, RAD, DRY, KISS, TDD, YAML, and PEAR.
+Feel free to skip ahead if you already know the meaning of OOP, ORM, RAD, DRY, KISS, TDD, and YAML.

 ### PHP